This ‘Love Your Liver’ Beet Kvass number can hardly be called a recipe. It is more of a process, really.

 Want to know about the health benefits of beets?

 Beets (or beetroot, as we call them in this neck of the woods) are a wonder-food used to cure all number of ailments.
 Some of these include the treatment of anaemia, indigestion, constipation, kidney disorders, gall bladder disorders, cancer, and heart disease.
-Beetroot are said to prevent macular degeneration and cataracts, improve blood circulation, aid in skin care, help with respiratory problems.
+Beets are said to prevent macular degeneration and cataracts, improve blood circulation, aid in skin care, help with respiratory problems.
 They are a true wünderfood!

 These intensely ruby-coloured root vegetables contain phytonutrients, which are the source of their deep red colour but also known disease-fighting substances.